- DynamoDB provides a highly durable storage infrastructure for mission-critical and primary data storage.

 - FGAC is integrated with IAM, which manages the security credentials and the associated permissions.

-- VPC Endpoints allows private connectivity from within a VPC only to DynamoDB.
+- VPC Endpoints allow private connectivity from within a VPC only to DynamoDB.

 Data in Transit Encryption